phsiao/idxdo/README.md

 of its changes.
 These metadata allows access control and version control to take place in a decentralized environment.

-You can authorize a dapp to make change to your IDX stream on your behalf.
-For example, Gitcoin would ask you to sign a text using your wallet to grant it permission to change your Cermaic stream on your behalf to create passport document and inserting stamps into it.
+You can authorize a dapp to make changes to your IDX stream on your behalf.
+For example, Gitcoin would ask you to sign a text using your wallet to grant it permission to change your Cermaic stream on your behalf to create passport document and insert stamps into it.
 You can read more about how it works [here](https://blog.ceramic.network/capability-based-data-security-on-ceramic/).

-The `content` secion of the json output is the list of your identity documents by their key/value pairs.
+The `content` section of the json output is the list of your identity documents by their key/value pairs.
 The key `kjzl6cwe1jw148h1e14jb5fkf55xmqhmyorp29r9cq356c7ou74ulowf8czjlzs` is used to indicate that the linked document is a Gitcoin Passport associated with the